lostenderman/MarkX/README.md

 </document>
 ```

-2. JSON - a list of tests grouped by a section name, with additional properties
+2. JSON - an array of sections with tests

 ``` JSON
 [